yessine-zghal/hack4impact/README.md

 # hack4impact
-"Impact" is a plateform to help people who suffer from deafness and blindness desabilities to integrate with their societe.
+"Impact" is a plateform to help people who suffer from deafness and blindness desabilities to integrate into their societe.